-Our guidance sets out the means by which we ensure consistency and a systematic approach to the teaching and learning of synthetic phonics, as the prime method by which children learn to read and spell independently, automatically and confidently in the first years of their schooling.
+Our guidance sets out the means by which we ensure consistency and a systematic approach to the teaching and learning of synthetic phonics, as the prime method by which children learn to read and spell independently, automatically and confidently.
 It aims to reinforce our high expectations for pupil progress.
-We follow the advice in 'Letters and Sounds', introducing the GPC's in the suggested order in phases 2 and 3, and the activities, games and teaching advice for phases 1 to 5.
+We follow Little Wandle Letters and Sounds revised scheme, which is a complete systematic synthetic programme (SSP).